Azure/azure-sdk-for-java/README.md

 ## Azure Batch Libraries for Java

 This README is based on the latest released version Azure Batch SDK (3.1.0).
-If you are looking for other releases, see [More Information](#more information)
+If you are looking for other releases, see the [More Information](#more-information) section below.

 The Azure Batch Libraries for Java is a higher-level, object-oriented API for interacting with the Azure Batch service.